Dog friendly beaches near the cottages in Norfolk

 Access: Sandy slope to beach over dunes.

 Facilities: There isn't a proper car park which means it doesn't get too busy!
 The parking is on the track leading to the beach behind the large farmhouse next to Waxham Great Barn.
 The Dunes Cafe that used to be at Winterton is now here in the Waxham Great Barn yard.
 Dogs are allowed inside and in the courtyard so there is plenty of seating.
-(If you are a repeat guest with us at ERC then we offer £10 vouchers to use at both this great cafe - they also have one on the riverside at Acle)

 Sea Palling